Search

 What’s Next With XAI?

 If deep learning explainable AI is to be an integral part of our businesses going ahead, we need to follow responsible and ethical practices.
 Explainable AI is the pillar for responsible AI development and monitoring.
-I hope you got a good understanding of the main Explainable AI methods, their advantages, and their limitations.

 Local explanations can be computationally expensive, especially for complex models.
 The trade-off is where your industry knowledge will help you!